-Figure 3 shows the ensemble mean posterior correction factors relative to the prior emissions estimate (left) and ensemble mean averaging kernel sensitivities (right).
-Grid cells unoptimized by any inversion (mean averaging kernel sensitivity < 0.05) are shown as blank cells.
-Optimized grid cells explain 17% (12% - 21%) of prior emissions in Canada, 74% (65% - 83%) in the contiguous United States (CONUS), and 65% (59% - 71%) in Mexico.
+Figure 3 shows the ensemble mean posterior correction factors relative to the prior emissions estimate (left) and the corresponding averaging kernel sensitivities (right).
+Grid cells unoptimized by any inversion (mean averaging kernel sensitivity < 0.05) are left blank.
 We find 772 (421 - 1279) DOFS across the domain, where the values in parentheses are the ensemble minimum and maximum, respectively.
-Of these DOFS, 37 (15 - 69) are found in Canada, 641 (350 – 1058) in CONUS, and 86 (53 - 134) in Mexico.
-The high fraction of optimized emissions and DOFS in CONUS reflects the co-location of emissions (figure 1) with the highest density of TROPOMI observations (figure 2).
-The comparatively low fraction of optimized emissions (Canada) and DOFS (Canada and Mexico) reflects lower co-location of emissions and observation and results in insignificant posterior emission changes relative to the national inventories used as prior.
-As a result, we focus our discussion on CONUS.
-We still find a large increase in information content relative to past inversions over North America: Lu et al. (2022) found 114 DOFS in a joint inversion of data from GOSAT and NOAA’s ObsPack, while Shen et al. (2022) found 201 DOFS in an inversion of TROPOMI observations over 14 oil and natural gas basins.
-This increase reflects both the improved constraint provided by TROPOMI and the benefit of achieving high resolution on continental scales.
+Of these DOFS, 37 (15 - 69) are in Canada, 641 (350 – 1058) in CONUS, and 86 (53 - 134) in Mexico.
+This represents a large increase in information content relative to past inversions over North America.
+For example, Lu et al. (2022) found 114 DOFS in a joint inversion of data from GOSAT and NOAA’s ObsPack, while Shen et al. (2022) found 201 DOFS in an inversion of TROPOMI observations over 14 oil and natural gas basins.
+This increase reflects both the improved constraint provided by TROPOMI and our use of 0.25o×0.3125o resolution on the continental scale.
+Here we focus our analysis on CONUS where the information from the inversion is the greatest, and isolate anthropogenic emissions by removing contributions from wetlands and other natural sources following Section 2.8.

-The mean posterior emissions when used in GEOS-Chem decreases the root mean squared error of the simulated observations with the TROPOMI data by xx% relative to the prior GEOS-Chem simulation.
+The mean posterior emissions when used in GEOS-Chem decrease the root mean squared error of the simulated observations with the TROPOMI data by xx% relative to the prior GEOS-Chem simulation.
 [Insert posterior evaluation.]
 We also compare the prior and mean posterior simulations to in situ surface and aircraft observations from the GLOBALVIEWplus CH4 ObsPack v(xx) database maintained by the National Oceanic and Atmospheric Administration (NOAA) Global Monitoring Laboratory (cite).
 [Insert independent posterior evaluation.]

 We further evaluate the reduced-rank inversion by comparing our mean posterior emissions to a full-rank regional inversion of TROPOMI observations for May 2018 to February 2020 to quantify emissions from major oil and natural gas producing regions (Shen et al., 2022).
 Using the same basin boundaries, we find broadly consistent posterior emissions with Shen et al. (2022), with all posterior emissions within 0.25 Tg a-1 and all but five basins within 0.10 Tg a-1.
 We find small but significant differences in six basins (the Delaware, the Marcellus, Eagle Ford, California, Wyoming, and the Uinta), with posterior emissions exceeding the 0.5 Tg a-1 threshold defined by Shen et al. (2022) for successful quantification of basin emissions by TROPOMI only in the Delaware.
 These differences could result from the different time periods examined.
 The broad agreement found indicates that the reduced-rank approach reproduces full-rank results.